awslabs/aws-iot-device-client/README.md

 ### Sample Claim Certificate Policy

-Claim Certificate policy will allow Device Client to use claim certificate to securely connect to AWS IoT Core and provision device.
-It is worth noting here that Claim certificate policy restricts Device Client to only provision device; meaning, it will not allow Device Client to start/run any other feature apart from Fleet Provisioning.
+Claim Certificate policy will allow the Device Client to use the claim certificate to securely connect to AWS IoT Core and provision the device.
+It is worth noting here that the Claim certificate policy restricts Device Client to only provision the device; meaning, it will not allow the Device Client to start/run any other feature apart from Fleet Provisioning.

-User can use AWS IoT console for creating and attaching policy to claim certificate.
+You can navigate to the *AWS IoT console -> Secure -> Policies* to create and attach a policy to the claim certificate.

 ##### Sample Policy: